astronomer/docs/learn/airflow-snowpark.md

 - Create a [custom XCom backend](custom-xcom-backend-strategies.md) in Snowflake.
 - Create and use the Snowpark Model Registry in Snowflake.
-- Use Airflow decorators to run code in Snowpark, both in a pre-built and custom virtual environment.
+- Use Apache Airflow® decorators to run code in Snowpark, both in a pre-built and custom virtual environment.
 - Run a [Logistic Regression model](https://mlu-explain.github.io/logistic-regression/) on a synthetic dataset to predict skiers' afternoon beverage choice.

 :::warning